darbach/darbach.github.io/README.md

 * Created Spring-Boot GET and POST endpoints for REST-ful service endpoints using Spring-Boot annotations.

 ### Assistant Manager (Valet)
-#### American Valet, Mar 2019 – Present (furloughed due to COVID-19)
+#### American Valet, Mar 2019-–Present (furloughed due to COVID-19)

 * Opening and closing responsibilities include cash accounting ($400-$600 per day), distributing tips to 15 employee operation, setting up and securing equipment, reporting on shift performance.
 * Handling 30-40 cars per day with no accidents or lost keys.
 * Demonstrated ability to work cashier position, handling simultaneous inbound and outbound customers while maintaining under 6 minute wait time during rush times.

 ### Customer Service Representative
-#### Startek, Nov 2014 – Nov 2017
+#### Startek, Nov 2014-–Nov 2017
 * Selected as backup Management Support Team member due to large knowledge base to handle difficult customers with complex issues.
 * Regularly assists over 1,200 customers per month with a wide range of concerns.
 * Constant source of help for other representatives due to extensive knowledge of back-end AT&T systems and trouble-shooting difficult problems.

 ### C2 System Administrator
-#### Electronic Systems Center, Oct 2007 – Apr 2012
+#### Electronic Systems Center, Oct 2007-–Apr 2012
 * Provided on-site technical support and one-on-one training for both U.S. and foreign military members in Windows and Unix environments.
 * Performed user-testing and provided feedback on 4 different experimental field communication tools being considered to aid in homeland security disaster response.
 * Performed approximately 120 total hands-on demonstrations of these tools for high ranking VIP groups that included General staff and their civilian equivalents.

 ### Computer Programmer
-#### Air Force Safety Center, Sept 2009 – Sept 2010
+#### Air Force Safety Center, Sept 2009-–Sept 2010
 * Performed daily programming maintenance on a Java/Javascript web-based reporting tool and Oracle database backend.
 * Worked on an Agile Scrum development team in which members had to be self-motivated and use critical thinking skills to trouble-shoot software bugs and develop new functionality.
 * Designed and developed a database model for tracking motorcycle rider data among military members.
 This was the first Air Force-wide system that consolidated information concerning rider safety training across all Air Force bases world-wide.

 ### Computer Programmer	Aug
-#### Air Force Research Laboratory (AFRL), 2003 – Mar 2007
+#### Air Force Research Laboratory (AFRL), 2003-–Mar 2007
-  • Maintained a desktop software application and the database backend on a financial tracking tool used by 2 out of the 11 AFRL divisions.
+* Maintained a desktop software application and the database backend on a financial tracking tool used by 2 out of the 11 AFRL divisions.
-  • Performed customer service for users, mostly in the form of correcting data entry mistakes that were subject to highly complex business rules.
+* Performed customer service for users, mostly in the form of correcting data entry mistakes that were subject to highly complex business rules.
-  • Designed Oracle database for separate financial tracking tool used by an in-house department for specialized business rules.
+* Designed Oracle database for separate financial tracking tool used by an in-house department for specialized business rules.

 ## Links